samleibowitz/learn-go-with-tests/mocking/README.md

 expect(foo).to receive(:bar).at_least(3).times
 ```

+And now, some direct quotes:

+> Mocking requires no magic and is relatively simple; using a framework can make mocking seem more complicated than it is.
+We don't use automocking in this chapter so that we get:
+> * a better understanding of how to mock
+> * practise implementing interfaces
+>
+> In collaborative projects there is value in auto-generating mocks.
+In a team, a mock generation tool codifies consistency around the test doubles.
+This will avoid inconsistently written test doubles which can translate to inconsistently written tests.
+> You should only use a mock generator that generates test doubles against an interface.
+Any tool that overly dictates how tests are written, or that use lots of 'magic', can get in the sea.

+Huh.
+Well, that's a different approach.

+## A little more generic foo

+"Test Double" is the generic term for something that stands for somethign else in a test.
+Mocks, spies, stubs, etc all have a variety of meanings that can sorta get blended into each other in practice, but for a good discussion of what everything means, checkout out [this Martin Fowler post](https://martinfowler.com/bliki/TestDouble.html)
 ## Odds and Ends

 I notice that Sleep seems to take milliseconds as its parameter by default.
 Huh.